 We (I and hubby) attended the interview together.
 This isn’t the case always like my sister too filled three forms under family application but she and her hubby were called separately for the interview.

 Our 8-year-old daughter didn’t accompany us for the interview. kids below 14 years don’t need to come for the interview.

 Step 3 – Pay the US Visitor visa fee/MRV Fee

 After completing the online form, it’s mandatory to pay the US visitor visa fee before you make an appointment for the visa interview.
-The fee for a non-immigrant tourist visa is USD 160 (INR 12,160 as per current consular exchange rate) and it’s non-refundable and non-transferable.
+The fee for a non-immigrant tourist visa is USD 160 (INR 12,160 as per the current consular exchange rate) and it’s non-refundable and non-transferable.

 Create your profile here and go to schedule the appointment option.
 You’ll be guided to the payment options.
 Choose the option convenient for you.

-Fee payment options include NEFT (National Electronic Funds Transfer), IMPS (Mobile Payments), Cash Over the counter at DRUK Bank, AXIS Bank or Citibank.
+Fee payment options include NEFT (National Electronic Funds Transfer), IMPS (Mobile Payments), Cash Over the counter at DRUK Bank, AXIS Bank, or Citibank.
 We tried to pay through NEFT but encountered an error.
 So, we didn’t try it again and preferred to pay cash at AXIS bank over the counter.
-We took the print out of the fee collection slip to the Axis Bank and paid in cash.
+We took the printout of the fee collection slip to the Axis Bank and paid in cash.
 After the payment, the bank provided us with the fee receipt.

 You will be given 2 days (48 hours) to pay your visa fee once you submit the DS-160 visa form.
 The visa appointment can be booked within a year from the date of the visa fee payment.

-Whatever method you choose to pay the fee, it’s critical to have a proof of payment in order to schedule your visa interview appointment.
+Whatever method you choose to pay the fee, it’s critical to have proof of payment in order to schedule your visa interview appointment.

 You Might Want to Read – How to Explore the Best of NYC in 2 Days